 Attractions at Aquaventure Water Park

-Enjoy a relaxing ¼ mile journey around the river, while sitting in an inner tube.
-Like the name indicates, this is an enjoyable way to relax, cool off, and enjoy being in the water.
+Enjoy a relaxing ¼ mile journey around the river, while sitting on an inner tube.
+As the name indicates, this is an enjoyable way to relax, cool off, and enjoy being in the water.
 I always love riding on a lazy river during my vacations – it’s a nice way to stay cool while just sitting back.

-For the (slightly) more adventurous, the Current is a mile-long journey which includes waves, rapids, and fun conveyor belt/escalators.
-My son and I loved this ride.
+For the (slightly) more adventurous, the Current is a mile-long journey that includes waves, rapids, and fun conveyor belt/escalators.
+My son and I loved this lazy river ride (although it isn’t exactly “lazy”).
 I was a bit nervous because he wasn’t too comfortable in the water when we visited, but we got a two-person tube and he loved it.

-If you are riding with younger kids, I’d recommend sharing the larger tube so you don’t get separated from each other.
+If you are riding with younger kids, I’d recommend sharing one of the larger inner tubes so you don’t get separated from each other.
 I know that my son would have been very nervous if he’d lost me at any point during our ride through the Current.
 We enjoyed it so much though and wished we had time to keep riding it over and over again.

 Do you and your family love water slides?
-The Atlantis Bahamas water park offers an unbelievable 18 slides – so you’ll definitely find a few that you’ll love.
+The Atlantis Bahamas water park offers an unbelievable 18 slides, including high-speed water slides.
+So you’ll definitely find a few that you’ll love.

 Slides in the Mayan Temple

-The large Mayan-inspired temple in the center of Aquaventure offers several water slides.
+The large Mayan-inspired temple in the center of Aquaventure offers several water slides that are great for older kids.
 The Challenger, pictured here, features two slides where you can challenge a family member or a friend to a water slide race.
 This is definitely one of the big icons of Aquaventure – and what most people think of when they think about the Atlantis water slides.

 Prefer to slide in an inner tube?
 The Serpent Tube, also located in the Mayan Temple, is five stories.
 Like the Leap of Faith, it ends in a clear tunnel in the lagoon with sharks.
 There are other inner tube slides at Aquaventure, like the Surge, which goes through rapids.
 There’s also the Drop and the Falls water slides.

 Do you have younger kids who aren’t quite as adventurous?
 Aquaventure also offers a splash pad area, which is perfect for families with younger children.
-If little ones are looking to cool down, it’s the perfect place to splash around.
+If little ones are looking to cool down, it’s the perfect place to splash around and is so much fun.

 Pools and Beaches at Atlantis